Great kiskadee: Food and feeding

 This alert and aggressive bird has a strong and maneuverable flight, which it uses to good effect when it feels annoyed by raptors.
 Even much larger birds are attacked by the great kiskadee, usually by diving down or zooming straight at them while they are in mid-air.
 Harsh calls are also often given during these attacks, alerting all potential prey in the area of the predator's presence.
 If not very hungry, any raptor subject to a great kiskadee's mobbing behavior is likely to leave, as it is well-nigh impossible to make a good catch when subject to the tyrant flycatcher's unwelcome attention.
 In general, avian predators are liable to steer clear of an alert great kiskadee, lest their hunting success be spoiled, and will hunt the great kiskadee itself – though it is as meaty as a fat thrush – only opportunistically.

-To mammalian and squamate predators that can sneak up to nesting or sleeping birds, it is more vulnerable however.
+To mammalian and squamate predators that can sneak up on the nesting or sleeping birds, it is more vulnerable, however.
 Even omnivorous mammals as small as the common marmoset (Callithrix jacchus) will try to plunder great kiskadee nests – at least during the dry season when fruits are scarce – despite the birds' attempts to defend their offspring.
 One of two birds studied in the Parque Nacional de La Macarena of Colombia was parasitized by microfilariae.